 Yes.
-However, we have replaced signature authorization forms with four new forms, one for each tax type.
-We have also eliminated the requirement to include a signature form with the electronic filing.
+However, we have replaced the need for a signature authorization on the tax return itself with several electronic filing authorization forms.
 In lieu of a signature, the taxpayer enters a self-selected PIN, and keeps this form with their records.
 These forms are:

 The corporation or partnership needs to use tax preparation software approved by the NYC Department of Finance.
 See Approved Software Developers.